Many if not most Eberspacher faults can be identified and repaired by a reasonable DIYer, saving expensive dealer repairs.

 Faults Page 2 shows more detailed Eberspacher troubleshooting and fault diagnosis

 The D1LC and some early D1LC Compact heaters produced between 1990-1998 lock out after 5 unsuccessful physical start attempts (each attempt means two automatic starts to give the 10 starts before lock out).

 One user confirmed the D5L has the same lockouts.

 If the heater starts during these attempts it cancels previous non start fault codes and five new attempts are now available.

 However should the heater lock out after these five unsuccessful physical start attempts then you will need to get it unlocked.

 It can also lock out after 3 successive overheat faults.

 I don't know how common these lock outs are but most people will try several times to start the heater when they have a problem.

 We have several reports from users who had no lockouts despite doing many start attempts so would have expected problems.

-In fact we have not met a locked out heater which leads us to suspect it may not be as much a problem as expected.
+In fact we have only met one locked out heater (D5L) which leads us to suspect it may not be as much a problem as expected.